arlw87/Travel-App/README.md

 To run the application [http://localhost:8080/](http://localhost:8080/).

 ## Usage
 The purpose of the application is for users to build a travel plan for a trip they would like to take.
 The user can search for destination they are interested in and specify a date when they would like to visit the destination.
 This search will return with a result card with an image of the location and it weather forecast. _Note if the trip is starting more than 16 days away the weather forecast displayed will be for 16 days time as that is the last forecast available_.

 If the User likes that destination they can then add it to their travel plan by clicking the add button on the results card.
 This will take the user to the 'my travel plan' section of the webpage where their recent search result will be displayed with any previous ones.
 If they user wishes to add another trip they can click on the 'Add New Trip' card in the my travel plan section which will take the user back to the form section of the site to search for a new destination.
 A user can also delete a trip by clicking the 'remove trip' button on current 'my travel plan' cards.

 ## Dependencies
 Project developed with node v14.15.4.
 All dependencies listed in the package.json file.

 ## Overview
+The Travel Planner Web Application uses a full stack implementation.
+The front end is designed with html, sass and js.
+The backend is written in js using the nodejs javascript runtime and the express framework.
+It uses webpack for configuring the front end build process.

 ### Front End
-The front end is designed with html, sass and js.
  It is a responsive design that works from small mobile devices to large desktop displays.
 The UI was designed to be attention grabbing and dynamic, implementing the following features:

 - A full screen hero banner with an animated header and flashing call to action button
 - Automatic scrolling of the page when certain events occur